temporalio/proposals/cli/002-cli-config-file.md

 - Issue:

 ### Config file for tctl defaults
-As a user i want to be able to change the defaults of some flags, such as the default namespace.
 Support configuring some of the tctl defaults through a configuration file.

 Add `config` top level command that should allow setting and reading specific config options